Improved multifidelity Monte Carlo estimators based on normalizing flows and dimensionality reduction techniques: Enhancing multifidelity estimator performance

 which is unbiased since we do not modify the high-fidelity model.
 In \cref{alg:MFMC_AE} we summarize the main steps needed to construct the estimator.
 The same observations highlighted for the methodology based on active subspaces still hold here.
 In particular, we notice that, in case we cannot generate new high-fidelity simulations, we can reuse the evaluations employed for training the autoencoder, and change only the low-fidelity simulations.
 Moreover, without reaching the optimal allocation for $N^\HF$ and $N^\LF$ we would not get the optimal variance reduction stated in \cref{rem:optimal_variance}, but we would still decrease the variance of the multifidelity estimator due to the higher correlation between $Q^\HF$ and $\mathcal Q^\LF_\AE$ with respect to $Q^\HF$ and $Q^\LF$.

 \begin{remark} In order to train the autoencoder, it is necessary to evaluate the models $Q^\HF$ and $Q^\LF$ multiple times, and this not only is impossible for the expensive high-fidelity model, but can also be impractical for the cheaper low-fidelity model.
 Therefore, we propose to train surrogate models $Q_\NN^\HF$ and $Q_\NN^\LF$ for $Q^\HF$ and $Q^\LF$ based on fully connected neural networks with ReLU activation functions, analogously to what we did in \cref{rem:surrogate_AS}.
-We recall that these surrogate models might not be highly accurate, in particular for small amount of data, and therefore should not be used for model approximation, but only with the aim of finding nonlinear subspaces of reduced dimension during the training of the autoencoders. \end{remark}
+We recall that these surrogate models might not be highly accurate, in particular for small amount of data, and therefore should not be used for model approximation, but only with the aim of finding nonlinear subspaces of reduced dimension during the training of the autoencoders.
+We also recall that even if these surrogate models are not sufficiently accurate to determine the best lower-dimensional manifolds, they can still capture nonlinear subspaces that increase the correlation. \end{remark}